learn-co-curriculum/java-project-worktime-subclasses/README.md

     6. Run the JUnits and ensure it passes with your implementation.

-This task can be completed after the More on Inheritance section.
-Note: There will be a lesson called "Project Work Time - Subclasses" that will signal when to start this part of the project.
+This task can be completed now.